 For those hibernation months when outdoor gardening was impossible, I planned.

-I sketched each of garden bed before they were covered in snow.
+I sketched each garden bed before they were covered in snow.
 I spent the winter perusing gardening sites and decided which perennial or tree or fruit bush I would plant.

 Vegetable garden plans